PatyRey/Adv-Legal-Ethics-Cyber/Chapter 12.md

 `c`
 ##

 12. _______ are APs that users install without coordinating with IT.
-Access controls, encryption, and authentication procedures enable IT to maintain control
+Access controls, encryption, and authentication procedures enable IT to maintain control.
 * None of the above
 * Access constrains
 * Rogue access point